MobilityData/gtfs-validator/RULES.md

 ## Definitions
 ### A Rule
 A part of the specification that is translated into code in the validator.
 A Rule will describe if a set of conditions is met or not.
 For example:
-  - In the specification: in the `stops.txt` file, the field `zone_id` is required if providing fare information using `fare_rules.txt` ([source in the spec](https://gtfs.org/schedule/reference/#stopstxt)).
+  - In the specification: in the `stops.txt` file, the field `zone_id` is required if providing fare information using `fare_rules.txt` ([source in the specification](https://gtfs.org/schedule/reference/#stopstxt).
-  - In the validator: this is translated into code in the file `StopZoneIdValidator.java` ([link to the validator file](https://github.com/MobilityData/gtfs-validator/blob/master/main/src/main/java/org/mobilitydata/gtfsvalidator/validator/StopZoneIdValidator.java)).
+  - In the validator: this is translated into code in the file [`StopZoneIdValidator.java`](https://github.com/MobilityData/gtfs-validator/blob/master/main/src/main/java/org/mobilitydata/gtfsvalidator/validator/StopZoneIdValidator.java).

 ### A Notice
 What the Rule outputs if the conditions aren’t met.
 It is what the user will see in the validation report.